UNH accurately claims to be ‘located in the middle of everywhere’

 Known for: Frequently topping lists for the best places to visit in NH, Portsmouth is a bustling coastal city with just about every amenity you can imagine.

-The summertime Prescott Park Arts Festival, with its seaside outdoor concerts and sunset views over the Piscataqua River Bridge.
+What you’ll love: The summertime Prescott Park Arts Festival, with its seaside outdoor concerts and sunset views over the Piscataqua River Bridge.